-Typically designed in blues and greens with touches of white, the ceramics are favorite home decorations among Andalusians.
-The blue tiles and ceramic dishes adorn the walls of homes across southern Spain, which makes them one of the most versatile souvenirs in Granada.
+Typically designed in blues and greens with touches of white, fajalauza ceramics are favorite home decorations among Andalusians, adorning the walls of homes across southern Spain.
+In addition to being visually stunning, their versatility makes them one of the most useful souvenirs in Granada.

-Local’s tip: A lot of ceramics in Granada feature a painting of a pomegranate, which is actually where the city’s name came from!
+Local’s tip: Many ceramics in Granada feature a painting of a pomegranate, which is actually the city’s namesake—granada means “pomegranate” in Spanish.

 Address: Plaza Pescadería s/n